-- Continued BMP implementation through the implementation of the existing stormwater regulations, which will reduce loads as development and redevelopment occurs and new BMPs are put in place to retain runoff in compliance with the regulations. - Ongoing BMP implementation not associated with the stormwater regulations.
-This includes targeted construction of new structural BMPs and/or stream restoration projects. - Ongoing programmatic and source control efforts, such as street sweeping and the coal tar ban.
+• Continued BMP implementation through the implementation of the existing stormwater regulations, which will reduce loads as development and redevelopment occurs and new BMPs are put in place to retain runoff in compliance with the regulations.

+- Ongoing BMP implementation not associated with the stormwater regulations.
+This includes the use of public funds to install voluntary green infrastructure, stream restoration projects and incentive programs that support voluntary retrofits in the private sector. - Ongoing programmatic and source control efforts, such as street sweeping and the coal tar ban.